esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 ls variant_call.sh
 ```

-Try running the script with help menu and check all the inputs that the scripts requires to run variant calling.
+Try running the script with help menu and check all the inputs that is required by the script to run variant calling.

 ```